-Defamation can occure when someone makes a false statement about you, and your reputation suffers harm as a result.
-In this article, we’ll discuss how to calculate your damages in a defamation case—in other words, how to figure out how much your case might be worth.
-(Get the basics on lawsuits over defamation of character.)
+Defamation can occur when someone makes a false statement about you, and your reputation suffers harm as a result.
+In this article, we'll discuss how to calculate your damages in a defamation case—in other words, how to figure out how much your case might be worth.

 Actual damages can also include losses for which money is only a rough substitute, such as shame, mortification, or pain and suffering experienced by the plaintiff.